Chen-Junyao/DB-Net-Vehiclesmoke/README.md

 <p align="center">Figure.
 1 Several samples in the PoVSSeg.
 The PoVSSeg contained vehicle smoke images from <br>
 various traffic scenes and annotated with the polygon</p> <br>

-The structure of the PoSSeg Dataset are as shown:
+The structure of the PoSSeg Dataset are as shown:<br>
 .<br>
 |-------image. <br>
 |    &emsp;&emsp;&emsp;   |----img1.png     <br>